GaurangTandon/ProKeys/README.md

 To setup this repo, clone it, `cd` into it, and then run `npm run build`.
 This will create a unminified development build in `./dist` which you can then load into Chrome.
 This step is required because Chrome does not yet natively support `import`/`export` syntax for Chrome extensions.

 We use both global variables and `import`/`export` ones.
 The `import`/`export` ones are either functions or unmodified constants.
-Only those variables are declared under `window` or `pk` which need to be modified in different scripts.
+Only those variables are declared under `window` which need to be modified in different scripts.

 **Contact us** - prokeys.feedback@gmail.com - to discuss anything related to the above if you want to.